ferrous-systems/rust-exercises/exercise-book/src/stm32/preparation.md

 ## Secure Watermark

-Another part of the option bytes controls the "Secure Watermark" - that is, which pages in Flash are readable from Nonsecure mode.
+Another part of the option bytes controls the "Secure Watermark" - that is, which pages in Flash are readable from Nonsecure Mode.

 ```console
 $ cargo run --bin step2-secure-watermark